fredgibbs/fredgibbs.github.io/courses/digital-methods/schedule.md

 ### In class
-Load some of your texts into [Voyant](http://voyant-tools.org/) and check out a [list of projects that have used it](http://docs.voyant-tools.org/about/examples-gallery/)
+- Load some of your texts into [Voyant](http://voyant-tools.org/) and write a critique of one of the [projects that have used it](http://docs.voyant-tools.org/about/examples-gallery/)

-Get some of your research data loaded into [Bookworm](http://bookworm.culturomics.org/)
+- Get some of your research data loaded into [Bookworm](http://bookworm.culturomics.org/)